Mesopotamia: Art

-The art of Mesopotamia rivalled that of Ancient Egypt as the most grand, sophisticated and elaborate in western Eurasia from the 4th millennium BC until the Persian Achaemenid Empire conquered the region in the 6th century BC.
-The main emphasis was on various, very durable, forms of sculpture in stone and clay; little painting has survived, but what has suggests that painting was mainly used for geometrical and plant-based decorative schemes, though most sculpture was also painted.
+The art of Mesopotamia rivalled that of Ancient Egypt as the most grand, sophisticated and elaborate in western Eurasia, from the 4th millennium BC until the Persian Achaemenid Empire conquered the region in the 6th century BC.
+The main emphasis was on very durable, forms of sculpture in stone and clay.
+Little painting has survived, but what has suggests that painting was mainly used for geometrical and plant-based decorative schemes.
+Most sculpture was also painted.

 The Protoliterate period, dominated by Uruk, saw the production of sophisticated works like the Warka Vase and cylinder seals.
 The Guennol Lioness is an outstanding small limestone figure from Elam of about 3000–2800 BC, part man and part lion.
 A little later there are a number of figures of large-eyed priests and worshippers, mostly in alabaster and up to a foot high, who attended temple cult images of the deity, but very few of these have survived.
 Sculptures from the Sumerian and Akkadian period generally had large, staring eyes, and long beards on the men.
-Many masterpieces have also been found at the Royal Cemetery at Ur (c.
+Many masterpieces have been found at the Royal Cemetery at Ur (c.
 2650 BC), including the two figures of a Ram in a Thicket, the Copper Bull and a bull's head on one of the Lyres of Ur.